Indianapolis Colts vs. Houston Texans NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Texans stats and trends

-- Houston has five wins against the spread in 11 games this season.
+- Houston has played 11 games, with five wins against the spread.

-- The Texans have been underdogs by 9 points or more six times this season and are 3-3 ATS in those games.
+- The Texans have an ATS record of 3-3 in their six games when underdogs by 10 points or more this season.

-- Houston has gone over the point total in 36.4% of its opportunities this year (four times in 11 games with a set point total).

-- In games that Houston totals over 358.8 yards, the team is 2-0 against the spread and 1-1 overall.
+- In games that Houston churns out more than 358.8 yards, the team is 2-0 against the spread and 1-1 overall.

 - The Texans have 18 giveaways this season, while the Colts have 27 takeaways.